smintf/ach/README.md

 </p>

 ### What's this?
-A Basic Cheat for AssaultCube, made to learn the Basics of Cheat Engine &amp; Game Hacking.
+A Basic Cheat for AssaultCube, made for learning the Basics of Cheat Engine &amp; Game Hacking.

 ### Features